Consequences of climate change

 As the climate changes, extreme weather events like heat waves, droughts, heavy rain and snow, storms and floods are becoming more frequent or more intense.
 Southern and central Europe have seen more frequent heat waves, forest fires and droughts.

 Rainfall patterns are also changing.
 In Europe the Mediterranean area is becoming drier, making it even more vulnerable to drought and wildfires.
 Northern Europe, meanwhile, is getting significantly wetter, and winter floods could become common.
+Increases in extreme rainfall are projected to further increase coastal and river flood risk in Europe and, without measures to adapt to climate change, will substantially increase flood damage.
 Climate change is expected to cause significant changes in the quality and availability of water resources.

 Vulnerability to climate change varies widely across regions.
-Many poor developing countries are among the most vulnerable to climate change but also have the least resources to cope with it.
+Many poor developing countries are among the most vulnerable to climate change but also have the least resources to cope with its impacts.

 All EU countries are exposed to climate change, but some regions are more at risk than others.
 The Mediterranean basin, mountain areas, densely populated floodplains, coastal zones, outermost regions and the Arctic are particularly vulnerable.

-In addition, three quarters of the population of Europe live in urban areas, which are often ill-equipped for adapting to climate change and are exposed to heat waves, flooding or rising sea levels.
+In addition, four out of five Europeans now live in urban areas, which are often ill-equipped for adapting to climate change and are exposed to heat waves, flooding or rising sea levels.

 Consequences for human health, the economy and wildlife